Gitting More Out of Git

 git rebase diagram with rewritten branch commits

-~$ git checkout feature
+~/repo$ git checkout feature

-~$ git rebase master
+~/repo$ git rebase main

-~$ git checkout feature
+~/repo$ git checkout main

 You can still get conflicts with rebase!